June 25

 Is Nonstick a Good Choice for a Skillet?

 The short answer?
-No: nonstick is not a good choice for an everyday, general purpose skillet pan or sauté pan.
+No: nonstick is not a good choice for an everyday, general purpose pan.

-A lot of people keep a nonstick pan for their eggs and other delicate foods, which is great.
+A lot of people keep a nonstick pan for their eggs and other delicate foods.
 But it's not a good idea to use nonstick for a general purpose pan.

 Nonstick coatings are fragile.
-They require that you use medium or low heat, and you have to baby them to help the nonstick coating last as long as possible (which is usually less than 5 years, even with the best possible care).
-This severely limits the pan's versatility.
+They require that you use medium or low heat, and you have to baby them to make the nonstick coating last as long as possible (which is usually less than 5 years, even with the best possible care).
+This limits the pan's versatility.

 A well-seasoned cast iron or carbon steel pan is almost as good as bona fide nonstick pan, and about 100,000 times more durable.